 This parameter determines the complexity of the reverb itself.
 Diffusion allows you to set the density or shape of the reverb, which you can manipulate to sound thinner or fatter.

-One of the most critical parameters, the mix is how you control the balance between your wet and dry signals.
-When you increase your dry signal, more of the original sound shines through, and with higher wet values, you’ll get more reverb.
+One of the most critical parameters, the mix, is how you control the balance between your wet and dry signals.
+When you increase your dry signal, more of the original audio shines through, and with higher wet values, you’ll get more reverb.
 This is where you should be finding your perfect balance between the original sound and the power of the reverb you’re using.

 These should be understood clearly, as this is the first part of the reverb you’ll hear.
 The early reflections perform alone compared to the rest of the reverb you hear on the tail.
 So, you’ll want to make sure those hit right as the listener will pick up on them first.